dave-hillier/prim/docs/whitepaper.md

 2. **Rethrow filtering**: Transform user catch blocks to check for `SuspendException` and rethrow immediately

-The original Second Life implementation used approach #1 with a custom exception base.
+The original Second Life implementation did not support use thrown or caught exceptions.

 ---